snehil-githubrepository/ShopApp/README.md

 # Turborepo starter

-This is an official starter Turborepo.
+This is ShopApp (An Online E-Commerce Shop That helps both seller and buyer for shopping.)

 ## Using this example